3D Nanomaterials: Fabrication, Properties and Smart Applications

-The aim of this PhD project is to synthesize 1D ZnO nanostructures based complex shaped nanostructures and selectively surface engineering of arm morphologies using state-of-the-art micro- and nanofabrication methods for enhancing their optical, electronic, chemical, and mechanical properties which will be carefully characterized, analyzed, and understood.
-The structure-property relationships of these materials will be understood, and they will be explored for applications in various smart technologies in direction of optics, catalysis, energy, sensing, and smart textiles, and they will be utilized for various possible applications.
+The aim of this PhD project is to synthesise 1D ZnO nanostructures based complex shaped nanostructures and selectively surface engineering of arm morphologies using state-of-the-art micro- and nanofabrication methods for enhancing their optical, electronic, chemical, and mechanical properties which will be carefully characterised, analysed, and understood.
+The structure-property relationships of these materials will be understood, and they will be explored for applications in various smart technologies in direction of optics, catalysis, energy, sensing, and smart textiles, and they will be utilised for various possible applications.

 Supervisor: Yogendra Kumar Mishra

 High-accuracy prediction of meat expiration dates by overcoming non-linearity barriers for microcantilever biosensors